mw-orcl/oracle-data-guard-across-regions/Configure the Route Rules and Security Lists.md

 Destination Type is CIDR.

-Destination CIDR is your primary VCN or private subnet CIDR Block.  ie: 11.0.0.0/16
+Destination CIDR is your primary VCN or private subnet CIDR Block.  ie: 11.0.0.0/16 or 11.0.1.0/24.

 IP Protocol is TCP